 During the summer months, people tend to spend more time outdoors.
-If you leave your sunglasses at home, it might be tempting to shrug it off.
-You might need to squint a little, you figure.
-What’s the worst that could happen?
+If you leave your sunglasses at home, it might be tempting to not worry about it.
+You might need to squint a little, but what’s the worst that could happen?

 As it turns out, exposure to UV rays significantly increases the risk of cataracts and other eye conditions.

-This cataract awareness month, Eye Care Professionals encourages you to take special care of your eyes and keep them safe from the sun.
+July is cataract awareness month, and the American Academy of Ophthalmology and Eye Care Professionals encourages you to take special care of your eyes and keep them safe from the sun with things like with 100% UV-blocking sunglasses and broad-brimmed hats.

 What is a cataract?